 Seagull Cottage is a lovely holiday house ideal for sailing, beach, and outdoor activity holidays in Portland.
 It is located just one mile from the Weymouth and Portland National Sailing Academy (WPNSA), the 2012 Olympic Sailing venue.
 Chesil beach is just a few minutes walk, with swimming and great fishing from the beach.
 There are sea and roof top views from all the back windows of the cottage.
 Chesil Cove is the nearest part of Chesil Beach, and is the best place for swimming on the whole beach.
 The cliff paths are easily accesible from the cottage, offering great walks with breath-taking sea views.
 There are also plenty of nearby pubs, cafes and restaurants.

 From the outside Seagull Cottage is a traditional, terraced cottage dating from about 1900.
 It is tucked away in a quiet backwater of Fortuneswell (DT5 1JQ), off the main traffic routes, and yet only moments away from the High Street with its traditional shops, pubs and mini supermarket.
 Inside the cottage has been fully modernised and is equipped to the highest standards of comfort and convenience.
-There are two bedrooms, one twin and one large double, which also has another single bed.
+There are two bedrooms, one twin and one large double, which also has another single bed in it.
+Because the additional single bed is in the double bedroom, it is really only suitable for a child.

 There is free on-street parking outside, and there are two free public car parks within a few hundred yards.
 There is also plenty of parking in neighbouring streets (all free), and we have always been able to find somewhere within a few minutes walk.
 The good news is that, once you have parked, you will not need to use the car.
 The beach, supermarket, shops, pubs and restaurants are all within easy walking distance!
 There is also an excellent bus service, with buses into Weymouth every 15 minutes or so.